 Operational Equipment Emissions: The referenced vineyard development EIRs also assessed ongoing vineyard operation emissions associated with vehicles and equipment.
 Estimated potential construction equipment emissions per acre of vineyard development were derived using the most generous emissions results from these EIRs.
 The Suscol Mountain Vineyard EIR anticipated approximately 373 MT CO{2e} of operational emissions for a 560-acre vineyard, resulting in approximately 0.67 MT CO{2e} of operational emissions per acre of vineyard per year.
-Using this emission factor, it is anticipated that Operational Equipment Emissions associated with the proposed 9.0 gross-acre agricultural development would be approximately 6.03 MT CO{2e} (9.0 multiplied by 0.67 MT CO{2e}).
+Using this emission factor it is anticipated that Operational Equipment Emissions associated with the proposed 3.4-acre agricultural development would be approximately 2.28 MT CO{2e} (3.4 multiplied by 0.67 MT CO{2e}).

-Operational Sequestration Emissions: Emissions associated with loss of sequestration due to land use change (i.e., the conversions of existing vegetation to vineyard) have been calculated based on the Annual Carbon Sequestration Factors within the 2012 Draft CAP, which indicates that oak woodlands sequester 0.425 CO2 acre per year, grasslands and shrublands sequester a negligible quantity of CO2 acre per year (essentially zero).
-The developed land use is not identified by the 2012 Draft CAP and is considered similar to grasslands (essentially zero).
-Because the 2012 Draft CAP does not identify sequestration factors for the grassland and shrubland vegetation type, the sequestration factor for Croplands of 0.057 MT C per acre per year has been attributed to the grasslands and shrublands that are proposed for removal to provide the most conservative GHG emission estimate.
-Utilizing these factors, it is anticipated that the annual emissions associated with changes in carbon sequestration as a result of land use changes would be approximately 2.13 MT C per acre per year or 7.8 MT CO2e per year [4.6 acres of grassland times 0.057 MT C = 0.262 MT C plus 4.4 acres of woodland times 0.425 MT C = 1.87 MT C].
+Operational Sequestration Emissions: Emissions associated with loss of sequestration due to land use change (i.e., the conversions of existing vegetation to vineyard) have been calculated based on the Annual Carbon Sequestration Factors within the 2012 Draft CAP, which indicates that coniferous forest sequesters 0.666 CO2 acre per year, while grasslands, shrublands and developed are essentially zero.
+Utilizing these factors, it is anticipated that the annual emissions associated with changes in carbon sequestration as a result of land use changes would be approximately 1.96 MT C per year or 7.19 MT CO2e per year.17

-Further, grapevines are photosynthetic plants and therefore have value in terms of carbon capture.
+Grapevines are photosynthetic plants and therefore have value in terms of carbon capture.
 Additionally, the use of cover crops, which are also photosynthetic plants, tends to result in less soil CO2 loss from vineyard soils.
 Carbon sequestration loss would be further offset by the proposed vineyard, which would likely act as a sink for atmospheric CO2, depending on the longevity of grapevine roots and the quantity of carbon stored in deep roots.
 In addition to vines, the sequestration of atmospheric carbon is also achieved by the soil between vine rows through cover-cropping.